 In addition to her responsibilities with the Township, Robinson serves as financial secretary for Dublin Baptist Church.

 A native of Akron, Ohio, Robinson and her husband have lived in Washington Township for more than 35 years.
-She has three children and two grandchildren.
+She has three children and three grandchildren.